HaeImAlan/SkywarsKillEffects/README.md

 # SkywarsKillEffect
- A spigot plugin for skywars kill effect
+ A spigot plugin which recreates the hypixel skywars kill effect on kill